 “I remember at the start of tax season, I would have at least 10-20 returns on the floor of my cube waiting for my attention,” says Buffardi. ” By the time March came, the number of returns would easily double.”

-While the busy season brings long hours and hectic schedules, it can make the rest of the year feel a little less exciting.
+While the busy season brings long hours and hectic schedules, it can also make the rest of the year feel a little less exciting.

 “After all the excitement of tax season, the summer always seemed very boring,” says Buffardi.